This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 Querying the data

-Once I started running tests with my load generator app, my coworkers would ask me questions about the results.
+Once I started running tests with my load-generator app, my coworkers would ask me questions about the results.
 What

 percentage of the requests were successful?
 How long did the requests take, on average?
 What response codes did I